dillonmabry/Fibonacci-Sequence-Writer/README.md

 A functioning fibonacci generator up to as many values as the PC of the user can handle.
 I have personally tested generated file sizes up to 100,000 input size.

 ####Known Glitches
--Exceptions may occur with improper user input of values -Unknown files may cause unstable results
+- Exceptions may occur with improper user input of values
+- Unknown files may cause unstable results
--*Extremely large input values (those greater than 100,000) will almost certainly guarantee Heap Space exception*
+- *Extremely large input values (those greater than 100,000) will almost certainly guarantee Heap Space exception*

 **My Links**